HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

 When you are inside a collection, you can sort its contents (both sub-collections and assets) by the following criteria:

 - Date: last modfied date of collection.
 This is the default sort order (descending).
 - Name: The name of the asset or sub-collection.
 - Count/Size:
-        - Sub-collections are sorted by the number of items they contain.
+    - Sub-collections are sorted by the number of items (assets and collections) they contain.
     - Assets are sorted by their file size.
 - Type: This option groups items first, then sorts them:
     - Assets are grouped by category (e.g., Images, Videos, then Documents), then sorted by file extension, and finally by name.
     - Sub-collections are sorted by name.

 Grid View
 ![sub collection sort grid view](../../../../images/default_sub_collection_sort_grid_view.png)